ABC: partnership on algorithmic bias and safety in Canada

 news

-> see our open call for applications for University of Toronto undergraduate students interested in internships> our first ABC seminar series will launch this fall featuring five outstanding speakers: find the schedule below> our upcoming September Soiree in Technophilosophy will explore bias and safety in AI companionship> we are thrilled to announce that Dr. Miron Clay-Gilmore will join our project as a Postdoctoral Researcher, and Leena Abdelrahim and Kwesi Thomas will join as inaugural graduate fellows
+> see our open call for applications for University of Toronto undergraduate students interested in internships> our first ABC seminar series will launch this fall featuring five outstanding speakers: find the schedule below> ABC collaborator, Helena Gagnier, has a new article out on "Value inheritance: the transmission of values through cognitive extenders".> our upcoming September Soiree in Technophilosophy will explore bias and safety in AI companionship> we are thrilled to announce that Dr. Miron Clay-Gilmore will join our project as a Postdoctoral Researcher, and Leena Abdelrahim, Lintao Dong, and Kwesi Thomas will join us as inaugural graduate fellows

 ABC seminar seriesFall 2025